pulumi/docs/how-to/cloud-stack.md

 # Create and manage Cloud Stacks

 This tutorial shows how you can create and manage Pulumi Cloud Stacks in both the Pulumi CLI and Cloud Console.
+This involves the following:

+- Login to the Pulumi Console and get your access token
+- Login to the Pulumi Cloud from the CLI, using `pulumi login` and the access token
+- Set values for your AWS credentials as part of your Pulumi program
+- Run the `preview` and `update` commands

+Then, you can view information about your stack in the Pulumi Cloud Console, as well as the output of the last `pulumi update`.

 ## Configure the sample project